fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 "And the lot, what is the lot?!" almost shouted Senior.

-And then Trickster bent down right to Anax's ear and whispered something.
+And then the Trickster bent down right to Anax's ear and whispered something.

 The flashes blinked, puzzled, and went out.